hlc1023/gen711_final/README.md

 This program created blobplots which gave visual graphs and information about the data.
 Although this also created many files, the most important one was titled 'blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0' which plotted the 'GC, coverage, taxonomy, and contigs lengths' on one graph.

 ### Assembly Filtering
-One of the tables created from using blobtools was used to filter the genome based on length and coverage
+One of the tables created from using blobtools was used to filter the genome based on length and coverage.
+The ultimate filter criteria used was removing contigs shorter than 500 base pairs long, and those with less than 20 coverage.
+The contigs that were kept were put into a filtered.fasta file.

+## Results

+### FastQC Before and After Read Trimming
+The biggest differences in the plots given by the FastQC analysis is the adapter content graphs before and after the read trimming using trimmomatic.

+###
+blob_out.blobDB.json.bestsum.genus..p8.span.100.blobplot.bam0